gorrod/houdini_bookmarks/README.md

 # Houdini Bookmarks

-Houdini Bookmarks is a Houdini Python Panel aimed to help organize a scene by bookmarking and quickly accesing nodes, online references and file locations.
+Houdini Bookmarks is a Houdini Python Panel aimed to help organize a scene by bookmarking and quickly accessing nodes, online references and file locations.

 ## Video Demo